snakers4/silero-stress/README.md

 - **Other Languages**

-   We also released `uk` accentor (without homographs) and some vocabularies for `another 18 languages`.
+   We also released `ukr` accentor (without homographs) and some vocabularies for `another 18 languages`.
 Check our [wiki](https://github.com/snakers4/silero-stress/wiki/Other-Languages) for details.

 <br/>